 Keynote talk by Heather Ashley Hayes for the women of Delta Gamma sorority and associated Whitman faculty and staff.
 Not a public event.

-Heather Ashley Hayes is a scholar and global citizen critic researching, writing, organizing, and teaching.
+Heather Ashley Hayes is a scholar, author, speaker, and global citizen critic researching, writing, organizing, and teaching.
 Influenced by training in both rhetorical criticism and anthropological field work methods, her work focuses on the social implications of racialized violence and discourses of terrorism, both domestically and as part of the global, decades long US-led war on terror within the United States and abroad.

 Dr. Hayes is Chair and Assistant Professor of the Department of Rhetoric and an affiliated faculty member in the Program in Race and Ethnic Studies at Whitman College in Walla Walla, Washington, USA.
 She is also the author of Violent Subjects and Rhetorical Cartography in the Age of the Terror Wars (Palgrave Macmillan, 2016).
-Committed to public and global deliberation, she has presented her work across the US, Middle East, and Europe to diverse audiences, teaches undergraduate courses at both a small liberal arts college and inside penitentiaries, and serves as Terrorism and Middle East desk editor for Citizen Critics (www.citizencritics.org), where she also is a regular contributor.
+Committed to public and global deliberation, she has presented her work across the US, Middle East, and Europe to diverse audiences, teaches at both a small liberal arts college and inside penitentiaries, and serves as Terrorism and Middle East desk editor for Citizen Critics (www.citizencritics.org), where she also is a regular contributor.